odoo/odoo/doc/howtos/rdtraining/setup.rst

     Prevents the worker from taking longer than <limit> seconds to process a request.

-The last two are going to be used to avoid killing the worker when debugging the source code.
+The last two are going to be used to prevent the worker from being killed when debugging the source code.

-.. tip:: If when you start the server you have an error like `AttributeError: module '$MODULE_NAME' has no attribute '$ATTRIBUTE'`
+.. tip:: You may face an error like `AttributeError: module '$MODULE_NAME' has no attribute '$ATTRIBUTE'`

          You may need to re-install the module with `$ pip install --upgrade --force-reinstall $MODULE_NAME`